- Plant Shadows Overview

 - Related Webinars

 You may have a finished planting plan with simple symbols and a machined construction document look.
 Now you want to create a presentation with more of an illustrious feel and then transform that new presentation back into a construction document upon its approval.
 Our Plant Shadows tool adds a third dimension to a drawing and helps bring it to life.
+You can use Plant Shadows on both trees and shrubs, or on one or the other of these plant types.

 Plant shadows are a great tool for a designer making a presentation for illustrative purposes.
 We recommend leaving plant shadows off of final construction documents, as they have a tendency to cloud plans.
 They can also make it difficult for the contractor to interpret overlapping information during construction.